Luxoft/fabric-jms-xmlcall/docs/source/xmlcall.rst

 Motivation
 ----------

-*Hyperledger Fabric* provides two more or less mature SDK's currently:
+*Hyperledger Fabric* provides two more or less mature SDKs currently:

-* node.js SDK
+* Node.js SDK
 * Java SDK

-Both SDKs implements the full transaction processing, as described above, so they are pretty low-level, highly *Hyperledger Fabric* specific, and require good knowledge of *Fabric* transaction processing.
+Both SDKs implement the full transaction processing, as described in "`Transaction processing`_", so they are pretty low-level, highly *Hyperledger Fabric* specific, and require good knowledge of *Hyperledger Fabric* transaction processing.

 *Hyperledger Fabric* doesn't enforce any structure on the parameters.
-Each chaincode member accepts an array of byte strings, and is free to interpret these in any way an application developer feels appropriate..
+Each chaincode member accepts an array of byte strings, and is free to interpret these in any way an application developer feels appropriate.

-Due to these reasons (as well as some others) an `xmlcall` facade was developed, hiding configuration and transaction processing flows from application developers.
+Due to these reasons (as well as some others) an `xmlcall` facade was developed, hiding configuration and transaction processing flow from application developers.

-The main idea behind it is that * xmlcall* is a service, which can be used to invoke chaincode using more descriptive arguments, rather than raw byte string.
+The main idea behind it is that *xmlcall* is a service, which can be used to invoke chaincode using descriptive arguments, rather than raw byte string.
 Currently *xmlcall* supports XML-encoded requests on input and generates XML-encoded results as well.

-Note that * xmlcall* provides platform-neutral interface, and might be ported to other blockchains in the future.
+Note that *xmlcall* provides platform-neutral interface, and might be ported to other blockchains in the future.

 Implementation information